OetkerDigital/bee-code-challenge-backend/README.md

 ### Technical details

 - Code should be written in PHP.
-- We would like you to use Symfony.
+- You should use the Symfony framework.
 - Extra frameworks with lots of "magic" like API Platform must be avoided.
 We want to see your own code ;)
 - The endpoint returns a JSON response.
 - You should use Docker to run your implementation.